-Facing Pain (or, Electrolysis Really Hurts)
+Facing Pain (Or, Electrolysis Really Hurts)

 18 weeks ago, I started the long process of facial hair removal by electrolysis.
 By “long process,” I mean it’s something that takes from one to two years to complete, doing one-hour sessions every week.